Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 11. Information Sharing and Spillovers: Evidence from Financial Analysts (with Jose Liberti and Jason Sturgess), 2019, Management Science 65, 3624-3636.

-We study how information sharing within an organization affects individual performance.
+We study how information sharing within an organization affects individual performance in the finance sectors.
 We look at situations in which the same analyst, while working at the same broker, covers multiple mergers and acquisitions (M&As), in particular the acquirer prior to the M&A and the merged firm thereafter.
 We find that earnings forecasts for the merged firm are significantly more accurate when the analyst has a colleague (working at the same broker) covering the corresponding target prior to the M&A. This holds particularly true if acquirer- and target-analysts reside in the same locale, if they are part of a smaller team, and if the target-analyst is of higher quality.
-Our findings highlight the importance of information spillovers on individual performance in knowledge-based industries.
+Our findings highlight the importance of information spillovers on individual performance in the financial sector.

 12. The Rate of Communication (with Shiyang Huang and Dong Lou), 2021, Journal of Financial Economics 141, 533-550.